 Xalkori Side Effects

-Note: This document contains side effect information about crizotinib.
-Some of the dosage forms listed on this page may not apply to the brand name Xalkori.
+Note: This page contains side effects data for the generic drug crizotinib.
+It is possible that some of the dosage forms included below may not apply to the brand name Xalkori.

 For the Consumer

 As well as its needed effects, crizotinib (the active ingredient contained in Xalkori) may cause unwanted side effects that require medical attention.